How can you increase motivation and be more productive every day?

-One way you could do it is to combine tasks.
 Think about two things you want to do and see how you could combine them into one activity.

 Essentially, you are fusing lots of smaller tasks together into one task and completing them all together.

-2. Focus on How Far You’ve Come
+2. Focus on your achievements

 We’re often at our happiest when we use our brains to problem solve.

 If you talk in specifics rather than generalities, there is an opportunity to feel happier and more energised.

 One way to do this is to start training your brain to measure specifics.

 Rather than focusing on your ideal, think about what you’ve achieved from a specific starting point.

 If your goal is to lose 14lbs in the next 6 months and you’ve lost 3 lbs in the first 3 months you have two choices.

 The first option may focus your mind on how far away you are from your goals.

 Let your brain set your own goals and have your own experiences.

-3. Set Measurable Goals
+3. Set measurable goals

 When we are making real progress towards our goals, it makes us a lot happier.
 We are motivated and inspired.